 Perfect solution for pan-European and global payment processing.
 Equity capital – from EUR 20 000 to EUR 125 000.
 Licensing time – up to 3 months.

-Licensed Payment Institution is a perfect solution for financial service providers, FinTech companies and start-ups processing payments and money transfers of private individuals, companies and internet merchants.
+Licensed Payment Institution or Payment Service Provider PSP is a perfect solution for financial service providers, FinTech companies and start-ups processing payments and money transfers of private individuals, companies and internet merchants.
 Payment Institution is the most popular license providing payment solutions for internet shops all around the Europe.
 European Union Payment Services Directive adopted in 2007 provides the legal foundation to the European single market for payments.

 Fast and easy licensing.
 Friendly regulation